 Not everyone has the ability to live at a treatment facility while they undergo treatment for valium abuse.
 Some people are unable or unwilling to stop their daily lives and responsibilities and live out of a treatment center.
 Others might not warrant or qualify for inpatient treatment.
 For women who have either completed residential rehab or have less-than-severe addictions, we also offer an intensive outpatient program (IOP).

-During an IOP, patients come to the facility every day for their treatment.
+During an IOP, clients come to the facility every day for their treatment.
 But they do not live at the rehab facility.
 At New Directions for Women, we use The Matrix Model for our intensive outpatient treatment.
 The Matrix Model focuses on relapse prevention and education.
 Our IOP programs are 3 hours a day, 5 days a week.
 We also offer a Saturday Family component for 2 hours.

 Partial Day Program